Fiorentino-Simone/playground-Sistemi_e_Reti-4B/README.md

 ### _By Fiorentino Simone 4^B INFORMATICA_

 >PRACTISE:
-- The exercises about Nodi are in the folder: _Nodi_
+- The exercises about Nodi are in the folder: _ESERCIZI/Nodi_
-- The exercises about Puntatori are in the folder: _Puntatori_
+- The exercises about Puntatori are in the folder: _ESERCIZI/Puntatori_

+>THEORY:
+- The theory about Sistemi operativi e processi is in the folder: _TEORIA_